mateeees/Pi-Switch/README.md

 https://mateeees.github.io/Pi-Switch/

 ## How it works?
-Using the python script you turn on one of the three LEDs that shine directly to a photoresistor,which lowers its resistance to a minumum,"shorts the circuit" instead of a power switch, and turns on/off your device.
+You SSH to the Pi Switch and using the python script you turn on one of the three LEDs that shine directly to a photoresistor,which lowers its resistance to a minumum,"shorts the circuit" instead of a power switch, and turns on/off your device.
 ## Simple python script:

 ```python